 Freedom of information requests

 We have processes in place to provide you with your personal information without the need for a Freedom of Information request, where this is appropriate to do so.
-If you complete the form – I want to access or change documents, you may be contacted to ask if you would like documents released through these processes instead of the FOI Act, where it is appropriate to do so.
+If you complete the Freedom of Information - access or change documents form, you may be contacted to ask if you would like documents released through these processes instead of the FOI Act, where it is appropriate to do so.